Haleshot/Haleshot.github.io/content/post/first-open-source-contrib/index.md

 "I am using the ArviZ library with PyMC and the plots are not being displayed.
 All I see is the axis info but not the plots."
 {{% /callout %}}

+### The First Attempt: A Learning Experience

+My initial approach to solving this issue resulted in a Pull Request that, while well-intentioned, didn't quite hit the mark.
+Here's what I learned from this first attempt:

 ### The Investigation

 I dove deep into the ArviZ documentation and source code to understand the root cause.
 After extensive research, I discovered that adding `plt.show()` after any ArviZ plot function call resolved the display issue in most cases.